BerkeleyAutomation/AlphaGarden/Learning/README.md

 Install the required pip packages and the mentioned packages from the README in the main folder.

-To train a supervised learning policy we need training data.
-Experiments showed that running 90-150 gardens with 200 plants from 10 plant types, 0.1 _PERCENT_NON_PLANT_CENTERS_ and 100 garden days deliver a reasonable amount of training data.

 We can generate the data for one garden with `data_collection.py` or for a batch with `collect.py`.
 After having generating data, next step is to normalize the generated data with `moments.py`.
 To adjust the network architecture update the code in `net.py`.
 Before training, additional adjustments may be needed to be made in `trainer.py`, e.g. set GPU usage or amount of workers for loading training data.
-Before training, the normalised data generated with `moments.py` needs to be connected to the generated data.
-Last but not least, training is happening with `train.py`.
+Before training, run `moments.py`.
+Last but not least, you can train your network with `train.py`.

 You may want to run this in a container.
 There is a [Dockerfile](AlphaGarden/Dockerfile) provided in the root folder.

-In the following we discribe to pipeline in detail.
+In the following we describe to pipeline in detail.

 #### data_collection.py